The WoW Warrior Guide

 Full patch notes can be found here.

-There are a few changes coming for Warriors in Mists of Pandaria
+There were a few changes that came to Warriors in Mists of Pandaria

 - Warriors can no longer equip or even use ranged weapons.